Multi-layered characterization of hot stellar systems with confidence: Statistical Methodology

 \subsection{Merging mixture components using overlap}

-After obtaining the parameter estimates of \eqref{mixedmodel}, mixture components can be merged using several criterion described in \citet{melnykov16}.
+After obtaining the parameter estimates of \eqref{mixedmodel}, mixture components can be merged using one of several criteria described in \citet{melnykov16}.
 Here we use the pairwise overlap measure~\citep{maitraandmelnykov10,melnykovandmaitra11,melnykovetal12}.
-The pairwise overlap provides us with a sense of the distinctiveness between groups obtained using a particular clustering method.
-These values lie inside $[0,1]$ with values closer to 1 indicating that the two groups are poorly-separated.
-We now provide details on how to obtain the overlap measure.
+The pairwise overlap takes value in $[0,1]$ and provides us with a sense of the distinctiveness between groups obtained using a particular clustering method, with values closer to 1 indicating that the two groups are poorly separated.
+We now provide details on how to obtain these overlap measures.